huangcong12/image-precision-ai-website/content/blog/optimize-shopify-product-images.md

 ### 4. Use High-Quality Image Editing Tools

 Professional image editing tools can significantly enhance product image quality.
-If you lack professional photography equipment or skills, consider using AI image enhancement tools like PhotoFixer & BG Remover to instantly improve image clarity and professional appearance.
+If you lack professional photography equipment or skills, consider using AI image enhancement tools like AI Product Image Enhancer - LC to instantly improve image clarity and professional appearance.

 ### 5. Optimize Image File Size and Loading Speed

 Ensure your product images are properly compressed to optimize website loading speed.
 Slow-loading images cause visitor drop-off, lowering conversion rates.

-## Using PhotoFixer & BG Remover to Enhance Image Quality
+## Using AI Product Image Enhancer - LC to Enhance Image Quality

 For many Shopify merchants, the lack of professional photography equipment or skills is the main barrier to providing high-quality product images.
-PhotoFixer & BG Remover can help you:
+AI Product Image Enhancer - LC can help you:

 - Instantly enhance blurry or low-quality images with one click
 - Intelligently remove backgrounds to create professional white-background effects